-8+ years' experience in project management required.
+7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 We’re looking for an individual with expertise in, and a love of, project management with a background/degree in either landscape architecture or architecture.
-This role will provide opportunities to work on amazing residential and commercial garden projects around the USA with Chicago as your home base.
-This position is primarily focused on residential work across the Midwest.
+This role will provide opportunities to work on amazing residential garden projects around the USA with Chicago as your home base.
+As a project manager, your typical tasks will include design collaboration with internal team members, planning/oversight of project timelines and budgets, defining project scope and objectives, mentoring project designers, and interacting with clients and consultants.

 This role reports to the Design Studio Director.
 This is not a remote position.